NickRTR/NickRTR/Software.md

 # Software

-The software/apps I use to get things done 🚀
+The software/apps I use to get things done (and to enjoy) 🚀

 ## Browser